carpentries-incubator/machine-learning-novice-python/_episodes/05-modelling.md

 teaching: 20
 exercises: 20
 questions:
-- "How do we build a classifier?"
+- "Broadly speaking, when talking about regression and classification, how does the prediction target differ?"
+- "Would linear regression be most useful for a regression or classification task?
+How about logistic regression?"
 objectives:
+- "Use a linear regression model for prediction."
-- "Build a model for predicting patient outcomes."
+- "Use a logistic regression model for prediction."
+- "Set a decision boundary to predict an outcome from a probability."
 keypoints:
+- "Linear regression is a popular model for regression tasks."
-- "Logistic regression is a popular model for classification."
+- "Logistic regression is a popular model for classification tasks."
+- "The sigmoid function maps a linear output to a binary outcome."
 ---

 ## Regression vs classification

 In our previous example, we predicted blood length of hospital stay from a severity of illness score using linear regression.
 The task of predicting a continuous variable is called a "regression".

-Our new goal is to predict the outcome of hospital patients.
+Our new goal is to predict the outcome (in-hospital mortality) of hospital patients.
+We will use a single feature for simplicity - the APACHE severity of illness score.
 Tasks to predict one or more classes are typically called "classification".

-Recall that the function for a linear regression is:
+Recall that our function for a linear regression is:

 $$
 \hat{y} = wX + b
 $$

-Our prediction target is denoted by $\hat{y}$ and our explanatory variables (or "features") are denoted by $X$. $w$ is weight and $b$ is bias.
+Our prediction target (in-hospital mortality) is denoted by $\hat{y}$ and our explanatory variables or "features" are denoted by $X$ (in our case, just APACHE score). $w$ is weight and $b$ is bias.
 Could we use a linear regression for our classification task?
 Let's try fitting a line to our outcome data.

 ```python
 # import the regression model